AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Rock Determination.md

 # Rock Cycle
 It is called sediment when it has transported.
 If it is just weathered but not moved, it is called rigolith

 Magma becomes igneous rock, magmatic rock, volcanic rock, when it cools down.
 If this is weathered or eroded, it becomes rigolith.
-These can be transformed into sedimentary rocks through lithification.
+These can be transformed into sedimentary rocks through lithification (solidification).
 When it becomes hotter, the sedimentary rock becomes a metamorphic rock.
 There are different grades of metamorphic rock, depending on the temperature.

 Igneous rock does not turn into magma directly when heated, but first becomes metamorphic rock.
 Similarly, metamorphic rock when cooled does not become a sedimentary rock, but rather a sediment.